acarl005/docsund/docsund-ui/README.md

 visit http://localhost:1234 in web browser
 ```

-Make sure the entities API and Neo4J are running.
+To get the entity explorer to show, make sure the entities API and Neo4J are running.
+For topic modeling, the topic modeling API needs to be running.